spotfiresoftware/spotfire-quickstart/terraform/azure/README.md

     make deploy
     ```

-    **Note**: You can use similar deploy command as previous to limit the deployment to a specific type of server.
+    **Note**: You can use a similar `deploy` command as above to limit the deployment to a specific type of server.
     For example if you only increased the number of VM instances for the Web Player servers you can just deploy those with:
     ```bash
     make deploy ANSIBLE_EXTRA_ARGS="--limit wp_servers"